 The following image sets were prepared.
-(Resolution of all images are 256x256)
+(Resolution of all images are $256 \times 256$ )

-Image set A: 8069 flower images

-Image set B1: 1072 images of Monet paintings of flowers.

-Image set B2: 123 images of Kandinsky paintings.

-Image set B3: 238 images of Chinese hand-painted flower painting called "Gongbi."
-(Stanford University project "Chinese Painting Generation Using Generative Adversarial Networks")

-Image set B4: 569 images selected from "Sound of Ikebana."
+Image set A: 8069 flower images Image set B1: 1072 Monet paintings in the Monet2Photo dataset [2].
+Image set B2: 123 Kandinsky abstract paintings from Wiki Art.
+Image set B3: 238 Chinese hand-painted flower paintings called "Gongbi" from Stan- ford University project "Chinese Painting Generation Using Generative Adversarial Networks."
+Image set B4: 569 images selected from "Sound of Ikebana"

-The image set B1 includes paintings drawn by the Impressionist Monet as a representative example of the Western figurative paintings.
+The image set B1 includes paintings mainly for flowers drawn by the Impressionist Monet as a representative example of the Western figurative paintings.
 As a representative example of Western abstract paintings, Kandinsky paintings were prepared as image set B2.
 Image set B3 includes flower paintings of Chinese hand-painted painting, called "Gongbi [5]," as a representative example of Oriental figurative paintings.
-Image Set B4 is a set of still images taken from the media art "Sound of Ikebana."
-As the Sound of Ikebana is made from a physical phenomenon, it should not be said that it originally contains "Japanese beauty."
+Image Set B4 is a set of still images taken from the media art "Sound of Ikebana" created by one of the authors, Naoko Tosa.
+The Sound of Ikebana is a video artwork created by shooting physical phenomena with a high-speed camera.
+As it is made from a physical phenomenon, it should not be said that it originally contains "Japanese beauty."
 In this experiment, the art style of the Sound of Ikebana was compared with Western and Oriental representative painting styles.